Harlow First Avenue Cycling and Walking Improvements

 The new crossing will make it easier for people who are walking and cycling to cross the road in this location, with traffic signals stopping traffic before allowing them to safely cross.

 The signals for the toucan crossing would be on-demand and are not expected to have a significant impact on traffic.
+Consideration will also be given to linking the new signals with the existing signals further along Howard Way to help minimise any impacts on traffic further.

 The existing shared use paths on the either side of the roundabout/Howard Way will be extended further along Howard Way to the new crossing which will be approximately 20 metres from the junction.